NixOS/rfcs/rfcs/0042-config-option.md

 # Detailed design
 [design]: #detailed-design

-For specifying configuration files to programs in NixOS options, there should be a main single option called `config` which represents the configuration of the program as a Nix value, which can then be converted to the configuration file format the program expects.
-This may look as follows:
+For specifying configuration files to programs in NixOS options, there should be a main option called `config` (TODO: or `settings`, name to be decided), which represents the configuration of the program as a Nix value, which can then be converted to the configuration file format the program expects.
+In order for the most prominent/popular/main options of the package to be easily discoverage, they should still be specified as separate NixOS options, see the [additional config option](#additional-config-options) section for more details.

+As a result, modules will look as follows:

 ```nix
 { config, lib, ... }: with lib;